Build the code before pressure writes one for you.

 The question is which one this moment requires of you.

 The wheel turns through four eras.
 The Crisis, the Fourth Turning we're in now, is the one that tests character, and it can demand any of five modes of you.
-These five leaders show each one under fire.
+These five leaders built and held their codes under fire.
+Study how each one decided when the pressure peaked.

 Cato